spiwokv/md4structbioinf/README.md

 This structure was measured by NMR.
 Structures measured by NMR and typically stored in PDB as several models.
 Each model represents the results of one independent process of determination of structure from NOE and other restrains.
 For the purpose of this tutorial the first structure was retained and other structures were deleted.
-PDB format is a text format, so it is possible to delete structures mannually in a text editor.
+PDB format is a text format, so it is possible to delete structures manually in a text editor.

 This structure must be converted from PDB to Gromacs formate.
 At the same time topology is generated and hydrogens are added.
 This can be done by command: